CrazyblocksTechnologies/memdesmaker/README.md

 Idea originally came up when coming up with descriptions for an Instagram account that posts about computer memory modules.
 This program can also be used in inventory management and e-commerce websites.

-All trademarks and logos in the app, images, and this file are property of their respective owners
+All trademarks and logos in the app, images and this file are property of their respective owners